 Get Yourself a Tripod

 Although not a compulsory part of the shoot – purchasing a tripod would be helpful as it keeps the camera still, to prevent blurring.
 Shooting babies can also be a little chaotic (unless they are sleeping) so you’ll probably find a tripod to be a great addition.
 You can get some reasonably priced ones online, £15 is an average amount.
-If you don’t have a tripod, a flat surface can be just as useful such as a table or chair.
+If you don’t have a tripod, a flat surface can be just as useful such as a table or chair to balance the camera on.

 Photo Shoot Tips